How to use Business dashboards

 Graphs and charts with click-through drill down to other dimensions

 Any kind of graphs and charts added to a personalized page can be configured to show a specific page (so-called "dimension") when a user clicks on the chart values.
 This page is displayed based on manually entered URL address, which can be found in the module configuration under "On click" section.
 In the "URL" field, enter the address of the page to show on click.
 If the URL address is located on the same domain, you may enter it without domain name such as "/projects" instead of "www.domain.name/projects".
-In "Target" option, select how to open the URL such as the current tab, new tab or modal view.
+In "Target" option, select how to open the URL such as the current tab, new tab or the Quick task editor.

 Trends with automatic comparison to the previous period